ammarhakim/ammar-simjournal/je/je32/je32-vlasov-test-ptcl.rst

   constant.
 The white line is the phase-space orbit starting at :math:`v_x=v_y=0.0`.
 The orbit is periodic and the solution is a drifting Maxwellian.
 This plot shows that Gkeyll solutions compares very well with the exact solution.
-See movie of simulation.
+See :doc:`vlasov-test-ptcls/c2
+  <c2-oscc-E>` for input file.

 A more quantitative comparison can be made by plotting the drift velocities from the simulation and the exact result.
 This plot is